nickwells/utilities/gosh/_gosh.NOTES.md

-You can skip the stage where import statements are populated by passing the dont\-populate\-imports parameter\.
+You can skip the stage where import statements are populated by passing the &apos;dont\-populate\-imports&apos; parameter\.
 This makes your script run a little faster and, more importantly, removes the dependency on additional commands \(like gopls or goimports\)\.
-If you skip import generation you will need to provide the packages to be imported through import parameters\.
+If you skip import generation you will need to provide the packages to be imported through &apos;import&apos;
+parameters\.

-You might also want to consider setting the full path of the Go command using the set\-go\-cmd parameter\.
+You might also want to consider setting the full path of the Go command using the &apos;set\-go\-cmd&apos; parameter\.
 This will remove the need for the person running the shebang script to even have the go command in their path\.

+These parameters to the shebang script cannot be passed on the &apos;\#\!&apos;
+line which must only contain the gosh command and \-exec\-file\.
+The parameters must be given on lines immediately after the &apos;\#\!&apos; line and must start with &apos;\#gosh\.param:&apos;\.
+The form of these lines after the &apos;\#gosh\.param:&apos; is as for a config file: each parameter and its value
+\(if any\) on a separate line with the parameter name and value separated by &apos;=&apos;\.
+There must be no blank lines between the &apos;\#\!&apos; line and the &apos;\#gosh\.param:&apos; lines\.
+All lines at the start of the file starting with a &apos;\#&apos; are removed\.
 ### See Parameters
 * after\-file
 * before\-file